 In a 2005 parallel universe – one with VAR – Liverpool win a penalty, Cech is sent off and the Reds cruise to a 3-0 win.
 In reality, play went on and Chelsea fans are still moaning about Luis Garcia’s ‘ghost’ goal to this day.

 In the final, Baros made a clever run off Milan defender Alessandro Nesta to receive Jamie Carragher’s pass and flicked a cute layoff into the path of the onrushing Gerrard.
 The skipper was brought down and Xabi Alonso rammed home the rebound after Dida saved the Spaniard’s penalty.
 It completed an absurd fightback from 3-0 down to 3-3.

 That final is full of memorable images which Reds fans will never forget and Baros provided two more.
 Go back and watch Smicer’s goal.
 It’s a good hit but could have had a very different outcome had Baros not sucked in his stomach at just the right moment to let the ball fly past.

-A more measured analysis of his Anfield career would conclude that a tally of 19 goals in 68 games was underwhelming, especially when compared to his exploits with the Czechs where he spent most of his international career as a one-in-two man.
+A more measured analysis of his Anfield career would conclude that a tally of 19 goals in 68 games was underwhelming, especially when compared to his exploits with the Czechs, for whom he spent most of his career as a one-in-two man.

 In the pantheon of great Liverpool strikers, Baros is a long way down the list, and yet he will be remembered fondly.
 More a holiday romance than a lasting relationship, but when Liverpool fans sift through the photos and watch the old videos, that dark hair and headband remind us of happy times.